 I endlessly wandered the streets and alleys looking for the best vantage points and shots of these striped men and their boats.

-However, on this trip I was able to do a little first hand research of the gondoliers.
+However, on this trip, I was able to do a little first-hand research on the gondoliers.
 I took a ride for 20 minutes around the canals and was serenaded by my gondolier, Little John, who also periodically blew me kisses.
 I of course loved him.
 I watched as he knew just the right time to push off the wall with his foot ensuring we would make it around the corner, while not missing a beat in the tune he was singing.
 Gliding through the canals was a peaceful dream and I’m glad I did it at least once in my lifetime.

 In addition, it allowed me to get even better shots of the Gondola culture in Venice!